 Nature of activities: The Midway USA Foundation, Inc. (the Foundation) was incorporated on December 19, 2007, with a mission to raise and invest money to support charitable and educational programs which teach firearms safety, shooting, hunting and outdoor skills.
 During 2008, the Foundation established the Team Endowment Account Program, which accepts donations to provide funding to schools to begin or enhance shooting sports programs.
 During 2014, the Foundation established an agency endowment program which accepts donations to provide funding for non-profit organizations with missions that complement the mission of the Foundation.
-During 2015, the Foundation also established a designated funds program, which is similar to the Team Endowment Account Program but with a wider mission.
-Grants from the designated funds program will be issued for the benefit of youth shooting sports, youth education and conservation programs within the mission of the Organization.
+During 2015, the Foundation also established a designated funds program, which is similar to the Agency Endowment Account Program but with a wider mission.
+Grants from the designated funds program will be issued for the benefit of youth shooting sports, youth education and conservation programs to manage Donor-Advised Funds as well as two Special Purpose Endowments, which will help support Coach Training and Range Development.